neurite/debian-setup/docs/1005-python.md

 ### Jupyter

-Our goal here is to run Jupyter and the project code in separate Python processes and yet let Jupyter access the project process.
+Run Jupyter and the project separately in different Python processes.
+Yet let Jupyter access the running project code.
+This is indeed similar to how typical IDEs work.
 See [Stackoverflow question](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment).
 We are following an approach similar to option 3 in the accepted answer.

+#### Set up Jupyter

-Here are 2 steps for setting up Jupyter:
+Here are the 3 steps for setting up and running Jupyter:

-1. Create a Jupyter environment
+##### 1. Create a Jupyter environment

 ```
 conda create -name jupyter python=3.11